Giles sisters: Greenwood Female College

-Together with their younger sister Sue, Persis, Mary, and Theresa Giles founded the Greenwood Female College in Greenwood, South Carolina in 1885, along with the Misses' Giles School for younger girls.
-Greenwood was chosen for two reasons: first, their brother, E.S.F., had set up a law practice in town.
-Second, Greenwood was, at the time, lacking any higher education facility.
-Over the next several decades, Mary, Theresa, and Persis Giles, along with the staff at the schools, educated hundreds of young women in the area.
-For the first time, the young ladies received an education that was as good as or better than that offered to the area's young men.
+Together with their younger sister Sue, sisters Persis, Mary, and Theresa Giles founded the Greenwood Female College in Greenwood, South Carolina, in 1885, along with the Misses' Giles School for younger girls.
+Greenwood was chosen for two reasons: first, their brother, E.S.F., had set up a law practice in town, and second, the town was lacking any higher education facility at the time.
+Over the next several decades, Mary, Theresa, and Persis Giles, along with their staff, educated hundreds of young women in the area.
+For the first time, these young ladies received an education that was as good as, or better than, that offered to the area's young men.

 Travels and later life

 The Giles sisters evidently considered travel an important part of their education, though they did not always enjoy it.
 They made several major trips abroad, including a trip made by Mary and Persis to Europe in 1889.
 They also eventually traveled to India with a Christian teacher’s organization.
 While traveling, the sisters wrote columns for newspapers in the Carolinas, including the Abbeville Press and Banner and the local Greenwood paper.